Call to speak to one of our experts 0330 094 8364

 The different regions of Turkey offer an assortment of landscapes and activities.
 There's something for everybody, with enough cultural delights, urban treats, and beach comforts to satisfy the pickiest of travellers.

 With one part in Europe and the other in Asia, the city of Istanbul is a fascinating metropolis of frenzied marketplaces, imperial residences, and climbing minarets.
-This is all set against a lively ambience of contemporary art and musical entertainment.
+This is all set against a lively contemporary art and musical entertainment ambience.

 Out of the city, Cappadocia in Central Turkey offers an astounding landscape of eroded volcanic rock cones and fairy chimneys, remarkable subterranean cities and rock-hewn houses that merge harmoniously with the ochre-coloured landscape.

-Most visitors concentrate on Western Turkey, with its picturesque seaside resorts along the Aegean and Mediterranean coasts, scenic and recreational attractions, well-preserved archaeological sites, and fascinating museums that bring its rich history to life.
-Wherever you venture in Turkey there is certain to be a warm welcome and traditional hospitality, making this a deeply satisfying corner of the world in which to travel.
+Most visitors concentrate on Western Turkey, its picturesque seaside resorts along the Aegean and Mediterranean coasts, scenic and recreational attractions, well-preserved archaeological sites, and fascinating museums that bring its rich history to life.
+Wherever you venture into Turkey, there will surely be a warm welcome and traditional hospitality, making this a deeply satisfying corner of the world.

 Turkey is a varied destination with plenty to see and do for adventurous travellers.
-The largest city of Istanbul features some unique and world-class sights such as the Blue Mosque and Topkapi Palace, not to mention the shopping paradise of the Grand Bazaar, the largest and oldest covered market in the world.
+The largest city of Istanbul features some unique and world-class sights, such as the Blue Mosque and Topkapi Palace, not to mention the shopping paradise of the Grand Bazaar, the world's largest and oldest covered market.

-The Aegean and Mediterranean coasts of Turkey have very hot and dry summers.
-Winters, between October and April, are mild and wet, and Turkey's coastal towns more or less shut down.
-Winter in Istanbul and Cappadocia can be very cold, sometimes with light snow cover.
+The Aegean and Mediterranean coasts of Turkey have scorching and dry summers.
+Winters between October and April are mild and wet, and Turkey's coastal towns more or less shut down.
+Winter in Istanbul and Cappadocia can be freezing, sometimes with light snow cover.

 The peak tourist season is during high summer, roughly between July and September, and this is the ideal time for a beach holiday in Turkey.
-The spring and autumn months are also a good time to visit, with warm days, cool evenings, and no mosquitos.
+The spring and autumn months are also an excellent time to visit, with warm days, cool evenings, and no mosquitos.
 Eastern Turkey should be visited during summer as roads and mountain passes may close due to winter ice and snow.